AmitPaul17/Resume/README.md

 # Resume
-It's all about me you want to know.
+It's all about me what you want to know.